-= The implementation of the recommended diagnostics (see the section Recommended diagnostics on page 8) affects the system failure rate.
-In this example, the two input Rheo (ResIN) functions individually have a DC of 69.5%, but when used in a redundant configuration and checked against each other, the diagnostic coverage is raised to 99%.
-Similarly, the PWM (CrntOUT) functions will have a DC of 99% when connected as an H-bridge to an actuator.
+NOTE: The implementation of the recommended diagnostics (see section Recommended Diagnostics) affects the system failure rate.
+In this example, the two input Rheo (ResIN) functions individually have a DC of 65.7%, but when used in a redundant configuration and compared against each other the diagnostic coverage is raised to 99%.
+Similarly, the PWM (CrntOUT) functions will have a DC of 99% when used with a low side PWM output in digital sinking mode when current measurements are compared between the high and low side drivers.
+A β -Factor of 10% is used for the Rheo (ResIn) inputs because they have insufficient common cause factor separation.

-In this example the PFH is the undetected failure rate Λ{DU} , which is 177.8 FIT (failures per 109 hour) or 1.778 x 10-7 dangerous failures per hour.
-The function diagnostic coverage is 89.7%.
+In this example PFH is the undetected failure rate λ DU, which is 177.8 FITs (failures per 109 hours) or 17.8 x 10-7 dangerous failures per hour.
+The function diagnostic coverage is 89.8%.